openedx/edx-platform/docs/decisions/0022-settings-simplification.rst

 At the time, we do not have enough information whether option 1 or 2 would be more beneficial overall to the community.
-`The discussion on this sub-decisision will continue on this GitHub issue. <https://github.com/openedx/open-edx-proposals/issues/684>`_.
+`The discussion on this sub-decisision will continue on this GitHub issue <https://github.com/openedx/open-edx-proposals/issues/684>`_.

 Target settings structure for edx-platform
 ==========================================